Ian-Kane1/blog-application/README.md

 ## Overview

-This application creates, displays, updates, and deletes blog data gathered from a MySQL database.
+This application uploads and displays blog posts, while proving a registration and login system, gathered from a MySQL database.